Des Moines man’s body found in Raccoon River after tubing accident - NewsBreak

 Crews from the Van Meter Police Department, Iowa Department of Natural Resources, Van Meter Fire & Rescue, and Adel Fire & Rescue were continuing to search the river Tuesday when Morrow’s body was located.

 According to Daggett, the DNR had spoken to the Iowa Department of Transportation about placing signs upstream of the bridge construction to warn those on the river about the dangerous conditions.
-He was not certain whether those signs had been placed.
+The department confirmed on Tuesday that the correct signage was out there on Sunday.

+“The Iowa DOT has worked with the DNR to place signs to warn those on the river of the construction and discourage use of that area.
+We have confirmed that those signs were in place at the time of the incident.”Andrea Henry, Director of Strategic Communications for the Iowa Department of Transportation

 Chief Daggett told WHO 13 that he is planning to have the Van Meter Fire Department completely shut down access to the river starting at the Puckerbrush access.
 He plans to put a lot of signage up warning people of the dangers and would also like to place a physical barrier in the river with signs on it, much like the chain barrier across the Des Moines River in downtown Des Moines.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.